ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 The chat can be activated or deactivated via the selection field.

-#### Magazine Chat: Enable on-screen notifications
+#### Repository Chat: Enable on-screen notifications

-If enabled, users will be informed by a pop-up about new invitations in magazine chats.
+If enabled, users will be informed by a pop-up about new invitations in repository chats.

 ![](./docu/images/view-clientsettings_enable_osd_en.PNG)